Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

 </p>
 <h2>Reserved Segmentation keys</h2>
 <p>
   <span style="font-weight: 400;">Currently, there are 9 segmentation keys that are reserved for Countly’s internal use.
-They should be ignored when the SDK user provides them as segmentation for any functionality.
 The list of keys is as follows:</span>
 </p>
 <ul>
   <li>name</li>